akihikodaki/dts/test_plans/uni_pkt_test_plan.rst

 ==================================================

-This case checked that whether NVGRE in IPv6 tunnel packet can be normally detected by Fortville.
+This case checked that whether NVGRE in IPv6 tunnel packet can be normally detected by Intel® Ethernet 700 Series.
-Fortville did not distinguish GRE/Teredo/Vxlan packets, all those types will be displayed as GRENAT.
+Intel® Ethernet 700 Series did not distinguish GRE/Teredo/Vxlan packets, all those types will be displayed as GRENAT.

 Send IPV6+NVGRE+MAC packet and verify inner and outer L2/L3/L4 corrected::